When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Our pets notice everything – even the slightest change.
 They know when something is up and want to make sure they are included in whatever exciting activity you have planned!
 Hence their tendency to follow around your suitcase to showcase their travel anxiety.

-Every vacation season brings its own share of activities but there are some things that always get our pets pretty excited… visiting guests, new places to explore, changes in feeding schedules, new friends to meet and maybe more outdoor cooking than usual.
+Every vacation season brings its own share of activities but there are some things that always get our pets pretty excited.
+Visiting guests, new places to explore, changes in feeding schedules, new friends to meet, and maybe more outdoor cooking than usual.
 All of this can turn your pet’s normally calm and collected personality into a frustrated, frazzled, and, well, mischievous dog filled.
+Find out how to vacation with a dog and make it enjoyable for everyone including Fido.

 There are things that you can do as a loving pet parent to minimize your pet’s travel anxiety and make life easier for the whole family: